netodotcom/threads/Conflicts/Lock/README.md

 # threads-conflicts

-Solving conflict with synchronization keyword.
+Solving conflict with lock.
 This ensures that only ONE thread can execute the method at a time.